Georgia restaurants allowed to reopen as restrictions loosen

-A similar mixed response is expected for the businesses allowed to reopen Monday.
+A similar mixed response was expected for the businesses allowed to reopen Monday.

 Gov. Brian Kemp last week announced that he was relaxing restrictions despite health experts’ warnings of a potential surge in infections and disapproval from President Donald Trump.